-A range of critical thinking and reflective activities e.g. critical analysis of case study organisations and critical evaluation of journals and legal and business law articles in the form of a 'journal club' are used to enhance the cognitive and intellectual skills of the students.
+A range of critical thinking and reflective activities e.g. critical analysis of case study organisations and critical evaluation of journals and legal and business law articles are used to enhance the cognitive and intellectual skills of the students.
 Combined with the development of additional research skills, this helps to develop the student's ability to evaluate complex problems and the impact of contemporary management activities.